rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/1-1-doctree-terminology.md

 Furthermore, a document order is associated with some processing order that defines the order in which the nodes of a document tree must be visited.
-This in order to ensure that different implementations will produce the same results.
+This in order to ensure that different implementations will produce identical results.
 Because of that processing order, any document tree can be understood to have a **child order** associated with it.